Truth or Fake: Did the Queen and Prince Philip once bow to Ethiopia's emperor?

-Category: World Hits: 3Since Britain's Prince Philip died last Friday, various photos have been circulating on social media that supposedly shine a light on different facets of his personality.
+Category: World Hits: 4Since Britain's Prince Philip died last Friday, various photos have been circulating on social media that supposedly shine a light on different facets of his personality.
 These include a photo that many internet users claim shows the prince and his wife, Queen Elizabeth II, bowing before Ethiopian Emperor Haile Selassie and Empress Menen Asfaw.
 Did this really happen?

 Read more https://observers.france24.com/en/europe/20210414-truth-or-fake-did-queen-elizabeth-ii-and-prince-philip-bow-before-ethiopian-emperor-haile-selassie